Mmiglio/BiologicalData/README.md

 Result of the alignment is saved in `data/MSA_clustalomega.fasta`.

-We should understand if we need to edit rows and columns.
+We should understand if we need to edit rows and columns -> Open it using Jalview and manually edit sequences.

 ### 3: Build a PSSM model starting from the MSA using BLAST